dcorto/dcorto.github.io/content/experience/senior-php-web-developer-at-alea-digital.md

 date: 2016-01-01T00:00:00+01:00
 draft: false
 title: "Senior PHP Web Developer"
+description: "PHP Developer in one of the IT teams of the company."
 jobTitle: "Senior PHP Web Developer "
 company: "Alea Digital S.L."
 location: "Barcelona"